 Last summer, gingham captured everyone's hearts, as you couldn't go on Instagram without seeing the tablecloth-check print.
 Checked off-the-shoulder tops, cropped trousers and strappy tops became the unofficial Instagram uniform.
-And one year later, the print remains popular.
+And one year later, the print remains just as popular.

 Of course, gingham isn't new, as the print loved by Dorothy in The Wizard of Oz has actually been around for centuries.
 It's thought to have originated in Southeast Asia and was later seen in the 18th century in mills in Manchester.
-It's no longer just a twee preppy print associated with school girl pinafores.
+It's no longer just a twee preppy print associated with school-girl pinafores.
 It can fit into any wardrobe.

-To give you some inspiration for how to wear the gingham pieces you bought last year in a 2018 way, we rounded up our favourite blogger outfits.
-And if you still have a gingham hole in your wardrobe, we've found the best new pieces.
+To give you some inspiration for how to wear the gingham pieces you bought last year in a 2019 way, we rounded up our favourite blogger outfits.
+And if you still have a gingham hole in your wardrobe, we've found the best new pieces to fill it.
 When you click through the gallery below, it'll become clear why gingham is the trend that just keeps going—and we've got style tips for all of them.